IvanovOleg/sensu-check-status-metric-mutator/README.md

 ## Overview

-The Sensu Check Status Metric Mutator is a [Sensu Mutator][2] that surfaces the [exit status of a Sensu Check][6] in [Sensu metric format][7] to be handled by an output metric handler (such as Influxdb).
+The Sensu Influxdb Metric Mutator is a [Sensu Mutator][2] that surfaces the [exit status of a Sensu Check][6] in [Sensu metric format][7] to be handled by an output metric handler (such as Influxdb).

 ## Usage examples

 ```
-Sensu Check Status Metric Mutator
+Sensu InfluxDB Metric Mutator

 Usage:
-  sensu-check-status-metric-mutator [flags]
+  sensu-influxdb-metric-mutator [flags]
-  sensu-check-status-metric-mutator [command]
+  sensu-influxdb-metric-mutator [command]

 Available Commands:
   help        Help about any command
   version     Print the version number of this plugin

 Flags:
-  -h, --help                          help for sensu-check-status-metric-mutator
+  -h, --help                          help for sensu-influxdb-metric-mutator
   -t, --metric-name-template string   Template for naming the metric point for the check status (default "{{.Check.Name}}.status")

-Use "sensu-check-status-metric-mutator [command] --help" for more information about a command.
+Use "sensu-influxdb-metric-mutator [command] --help" for more information about a command.
 ```

 Using this mutator will create a metric point similar to the one below that contains the